binary-pumpkin/schoolsources/README.md

 # School Sources
 A group of helpful things for school and other random shit all localized into one page!

+*please* dont give any of the stuff out like free (insert analogy here), it is hard to find these and if it gets blocked there is really nothing i can do about it.

 **DISCLAMER**

 I do not claim or take ownership of most of these Sources and they were moved to this page for general localization!